Sunday, 5 February 2012

 Ted finally arrived in Vancouver a week after he left Calgary.
 He had visited Edmonton but did not reveal much about his stopover there, other than to confirm he did visit Susan.
 Ted did engage us in a few hard to believe tales about encountering man-eating bears and climbing a few mountains between Jasper and Vancouver.
 Knowing Ted's manner for slightly exaggerating facts, I figured this time a considerable bit more of the usual fiction was mixed in.

 One memorable warm summer Saturday evening I joined a group at a popular restaurant in Gastown.
 With its partly re-cobbled streets, quasi-quaint exotic shops, and unusual eateries with fancier names than their fare, Gastown was that area of refurbished older buildings in what was probably the oldest part of downtown Vancouver.
 Martha had spontaneously organized this outing, inviting any friend and acquaintance she could think of at the moment, and then scrambled to make the arrangements.
-Martha was always arranging last-minute group outings to unusual locations and establishments.
+Martha was often arranging last-minute group outings to unusual locations and establishments.
 Often asked to tag along, I was grateful to be included.
 I also wondered if she was deliberately trying to introduce me to some of her friends.

 Martha was several months younger than I was.
 Our mothers are sisters and that is probably where our similarities ended.
 Martha was as bold and outgoing as I was shy and reserved but she was someone I could talk to and she was usually willing to listen.